Swallowing and Feeding Disorders

 919-668-4000

-Infants and children with feeding and swallowing disorders have difficulty eating or drinking normally or safely.
+Infants and children may have feeding and swallowing disorders.
+This can make it difficult for them to eat or drink normally or safely.
 These problems may affect a child’s health, growth, development, and even relationships with caregivers that develop during mealtimes.
 Duke's feeding and swallowing disorders experts include speech pathologists, dietitians, pediatric gastroenterologists, pediatric pulmonologists, and pediatric ear, nose, and throat doctors.
 Together, we provide the care and support to help your child thrive.

 Find a Swallowing and Feeding Disorders Doctor